Los Adaes: Present day

-Today the site of Los Adaes is the Los Adaes State Historic Site near the town of Robeline, Louisiana.
-The Los Adaes site has proven to be one of the most important archaeological sites in the US for the study of colonial Spanish culture.
+Today the site of Los Adaes is near the town of Robeline, Louisiana.
+The Los Adaes site has proven to be one of the most important archaeological sites in the US for the study of colonial Spanish and Adai culture presented by the Adai Caddo Indians of Louisiana.

 Dr. Hiram F. "Pete" Gregory Jr., an archaeologist at nearby Northwestern State University, conducted landmark excavations at the historic presidio from the 1960s through the 1980s.
 In the 1990s, the state appointed Dr. George Avery to the newly created position of station archaeologist of the Los Adaes State Commemorative Area (as it was called at the time).
 In this capacity, Avery contributed a great deal in his own right.
 Los Adaes has since lost its station archaeologist position.
 However, Avery, Gregory, and other archaeologists specializing in the Spanish colonial borderlands continue to advance the knowledge of this frontier outpost.
 Gregory, in particular, has championed the need for more academic interest in Los Adaes and the colonial history of northern and central Louisiana in general.